russelsantos19/100-days-of-code/r1-log.md

 I finalized the design & clean the code of the profile creation page of my website.
 I set the box-shadow to inset in CSS and discover that it gives a 3-dimensional look to the form (I think Grinning face with smiling eyes).
 Then I made a pull request to my mentor.
 I spent 5 hours today in coding.
 And I learn a lot and getting more familiar and improve in CSS.
 I learn how to add a custom placeholder to select tag because there is no such.
 I also make the page responsive.

+### R1D41
+I spent 3 hours in coding today.
+I made some adjustments to my code.
+I was told to create a separate component for a select tag that had so many options and make the current component long.
+I connect the parent & child component using refs and emit.